We should not be defined by the smallest of our islands, but by the greatness of our oceans...

 The elaborate tattoo patterns tell stories, identity, heritage, and culture of the multiple Pasefika tribes.
 The art of tattooing is thought to have originated from Polynesia, and the word tattoo is from the Samoan word, Tatau (which means Initiation), introduced in the English language by Captain James Cook after returning from his voyages in the South Pacific in the mid - 18th century.
 To be tattooed as a male or female is a rite of passage into the inner circle of chiefs.

 The hibiscus plant can be founded throughout Oceania and has a significant purpose for the survival of Pacific Islanders.
 Before modern medicine, the whole hibiscus plant could be used for medicinal purposes.
-The unbloomed flowers can be grained together to produce an antibiotic ointment.
-The lining of the branches is scraped and mixed together with water to produce a fever remedy.
-And the flowers can be arranged in bouquets for decorations and other multiple occasions.
+The unbloomed flowers can be grained together to produce an antibiotic ointment, and the lining of the branches is scraped and mixed with water to produce a fever remedy.
+The blooming flowers can be arranged into bouquets for decorations and other multiple occasions.

 The flags represent each Pacific Island Nation which is the structure of the Pacific Region or Oceania.
-The Pacific Region is composed of three ethnographic groups: Polynesia, Micronesia, and Melanesia.
-Prior to modern navigation technology, Pacific Islanders are known for their navigation skills using the elements of nature, such as stars, wind, wave patterns, and the belief in a higher power to navigate the vast Pacific Ocean.
-According to National Geographic, there is physical evidence in the Americas that suggests the Polynesians discovered those continents some four hundred years before Christopher Columbus.
+Oceania is composed of three ethnographic groups: Polynesia, Micronesia, and Melanesia.
+Before modern navigation technology, Pacific Islanders were known for their navigation skills using the elements of nature, such as stars, wind, wave patterns, and the belief in a higher power to navigate the vast Pacific Ocean.
+According to National Geographic, physical evidence in the Americas suggests the Polynesians discovered those continents some four hundred years before Christopher Columbus.
 Understanding one's heritage and history can expand an individual's knowledge of the world we live in.